Fully Decentralized Cooperative Multi-Agent Reinforcement Learning is A Context Modeling Problem: Experiment

 \subsection{Comparison Results}

+For addressing question (2), we compare our method against multiple fully decentralized value-based MARL baselines, including IQL~\cite{tan1993multi}, Hysteretic Q-learning~\cite{matignon2007hysteretic}, and I2Q~\cite{jiang2022i2q}, on the matrix game, predator and prey, and the SMAC benchmarks.

-\textbf{Matrix Game.} We begin by evaluating all methods in a didactic matrix game.
+\textbf{Matrix Game.} We begin by evaluating all methods on a matrix game.
 As shown in Tab.~\ref{table:matrix_game}, two agents within this game need to select the optimal joint action $(a^{1},a^{1})$ to achieve the best reward $+8$.
-However, under the fully decentralized learning paradigm, each agent maintains higher value estimations regarding its local actions $a^{2}$ and $a^{3}$, when other agents uniformly select their actions.
-This leads to the relative overgeneralization problem where sub-optimal joint actions are preferred over the optimal one.
+However, under the fully decentralized learning paradigm, each agent maintains higher value estimations regarding its local actions $a^{2}$ and $a^{3}$, when the other agent selects actions uniformly at random.
+This gives rise to the relative overgeneralization problem where sub-optimal joint actions are preferred over the optimal one.

 Fig.~\ref{fig:comparison_results} (a) shows the comparison results of all methods in the matrix game.
-One can observe that IQL struggles in the sub-optimal joint actions with $+6$ rewards, demonstrating that the average-based projection (Eq.~(\ref{eq:average_based_projection})) followed by IQL is susceptible to the relative overgeneralization problem.
-In contrast, DAC presents an optimistic marginal value for each agent and accordingly discards the effects caused by others' sub-optimal actions.
+One can observe that IQL struggles in the sub-optimal joint actions with $+6$ rewards, demonstrating that the average-based projection (Eq.~(\ref{eq:average_based_projection})) followed by IQL is susceptible to the relative overgeneralization.
+In contrast, DAC provides each agent with an optimistic marginal value, and accordingly discards the effects caused by other agents' sub-optimal actions.
 As a result, DAC succeeds in selecting the optimal joint action with $+8$ reward.
 This also applies to Hysteretic Q-learning, which adheres to an optimistic value function update and demonstrates efficiency in simple tasks.
-However, when faced with complex cooperative tasks, such optimistic value function update typically leads to overestimation for value function approximated by neural networks, leading to poor performance.
+However, when faced with complex cooperative tasks, such optimistic value function update often leads to overestimation for value function approximated by neural networks, which leads to poor performance.
 We validate this insight in subsequent experiments.
 Similarly, I2Q shapes ideal transitions by implicitly assuming other agents follow cooperative policies, which adheres to an optimistic belief, and learning policies on these transitions leads to the optimal joint policy.